steffanhalv/airportal/README.md

-## Built with jscomonent
+## Built with Vue Play

-### Only change files in src to keep compability with the jscomponent designer
+### Only change files in src to keep compability with the Vue Play designer

 External packages can be imported from external urls in any .js or .vue file and will be built into project at deploy

+vueplay.com